Abhilash-3107/fin-copilot/README.md

 # Finance Copilot

-Personal finance tool that auto-categorizes bank transactions using a multi-stage pipeline of rules, RAG, and LLM.
-Powered entirely by Ollama, with no cloud services, no API costs, and full privacy.
+A privacy first personal finance copilot that automatically categorizes bank transactions using a hybrid pipeline of deterministic rules, vector retrieval (RAG), and local LLMs running entirely offline with Ollama

 ## Highlights